 Project title: Temporal Adaptation to Antifungal Treatment in Pathogenic Fungi

-Personal note: Hi, I am Eszter, My PhD project is co-supervised by Dr Delma Childers (University of Aberdeen) and Dr Edward Wallace (University of Edinburgh).
+Personal note: Hi, I am Eszter, my project is co-supervised by Dr Delma Childers (University of Aberdeen) and Dr Edward Wallace (University of Edinburgh).
 The aim of my project is to improve our understanding how fungal cells initially sense and respond to antifungal agents using the model yeast, Saccharomyces cerevisiae, and the clinically relevant yeast, Candida glabrata.
 First, I will focus on how antifungal exposure over time alters gene expression and protein translation.
 Later the validity of these observations will be tested on genetically modified yeast created by CRISPR-Cas9 gene editing.

 I’ve completed my undergraduate degree at the University of Aberdeen as well.
 In my free time I enjoy fencing, cooking, and reading fiction.

-Molecular Biology Project Prize, University of Aberdeen 2020
+Honours and prizes: Molecular Biology Project Prize, University of Aberdeen 2020

 Anastasia Ellis (University of St Andrews)